Freedom and Constraints in the K3 Landscape: Lattice basics and the Even, Unimodular Lattice

 The simplest positive definite, even, self-dual lattice is the root lattice of $E_8$.
 In fact, it is the only even, self-dual lattice up to isomorphism in 8 dimensions.
 The $E_8$ lattice, which we denote simply by $E_8$, is defined as the integer span of vectors $\{e_1,e_2,\cdots, e_8\}$ with the inner product

 This lattice, $E_8$, can be defined in a more physical way as a discrete subset of $\R^8$.
 It is defined as the set of points $(x_1,\cdots, x_8)\in \R^8$ with $\sum_i x_i \in 2\Z$ such that either $x_i\in \Z\ \forall \ i$ or $x_i \in \Z+\frac{1}{2} \ \forall \ i$.
 This presentation of the $E_8$ lattice is useful in understanding properties of the lattice that would seem mysterious in the more abstract definition.
-For example, given any positive, even integer $n$, there is a vector (usually many) of norm $n$ in the $E_8$ lattice.
+For example, given any positive, even integer $n$, there is a vector (usually many) of norm-squared $n$ in the $E_8$ lattice.
 It is easy to prove this using Lagrange's four square theorem, which states that any positive integer can be written as a sum of four integer squares.
 We can write $n=x_1^2+x_2^2+x_3^2+x_4^2$, for $x_i\in \Z$.
 Since $n = (x_1+x_2+x_3+x_4)^2 -2(x_1x_2+\ldots)\in 2\Z$, we have $x_1+x_2+x_3+x_4\in 2\Z$.
 Therefore, the point $(x_1,x_2,x_3,x_4,0,0,0,0)$ belongs to the $E_8$ lattice and has norm $n$.
-The total number of vectors of any given norm can be computed using the theta series corresponding to $E_8$ \cite{Conway-Sloane}.
-There are numerous vectors of any given norm, for example there are 240 vectors of norm 2, 17520 vectors of norm 8 and 140400 vectors of norm 16.
-Vectors of the same norm can, however, map into one another under symmetries or relabellings of the lattice.
-We are interested in the number of vectors of fixed norm modulo automorphisms(relabellings) of the lattice.
-The number of vectors up to automorphism of norm $2n$ in $E_8$ is the sequence A008350 in \cite{e8} with elements $\{1, 1, 1, 1, 2, 1, 1, 2, 2, 2, 2, 2,\cdots\}$.
+The total number of vectors of any given norm-squared can be computed using the theta series corresponding to $E_8$ \cite{Conway-Sloane}.
+There are numerous vectors of any given norm, for example there are 240 vectors of norm-squared 2, 17520 vectors of norm-squared 8 and 140400 vectors of norm-squared 16.
+Vectors of the same norm-squared can, however, map into one another under symmetries or relabellings of the lattice.
+We are interested in the number of vectors of fixed norm-squared modulo automorphisms(relabellings) of the lattice.
+The number of vectors up to automorphism of norm-squared $2n$ in $E_8$ is the sequence A008350 in \cite{e8} with elements $\{1, 1, 1, 1, 2, 1, 1, 2, 2, 2, 2, 2,\cdots\}$.
 These numbers can be enumerated using a computer program.
-The question of existence and uniqueness of vectors of given norm has a simple answer in the case of {\it indefinite} signature, even, self-dual lattices and is explored in Section \ref{sec:single-embedding} and Appendix \ref{app_embed}.
+The question of existence and uniqueness of vectors of given norm-squared has a simple answer in the case of {\it indefinite} signature, even, self-dual lattices and is explored in Section \ref{sec:single-embedding} and Appendix \ref{app_embed}.